updated date : 10, April 2018

 behaviors and human diseases are controlled by the genes.

 1. To understand the historical background and the aim of Genetics

-2. To understand the basic strategies and methods used in Genetics
+2. To understand the strategies and methods used in Genetics

-3. To understand to what extent our behaviors and diseases are defined by our genes, and the interplay between genes and other factors
+3. To understand to what extent behaviors and diseases are defined by genes, and the interplay between the genes and other factors

 The grades will be A, B, C, and D, which are determined by the quality of the paper, which must be submitted to the lecturer by the provided deadline.
 The subject(s) of the paper must be one of the 3 aspects that are presented in the above Course Objectives.